PtrMan/19NAR2/README.md

 run

-> haxe --run Interactive ALANN_CatBlueSkyWithoutSets.nal
+> haxe --run Interactive ALANN_CatBlueSky.nal

 to preload a `.nal` file for interactive Q&A.
 (currently Q&A does work with narsese)